Roland Agambire: AGAMS Holdings Limited

-Agambire is also the executive chairman of the AGAMS Holdings Limited and is responsible for the overall strategic planning and management of the eleven integrated companies making up the Holdings.
-He has won several local and international recognitions and awards for innovation, entrepreneurship, commitment to growth and philanthropy.
+Agambire is also the executive chairman of AGAMS Holdings Limited and is responsible for the overall strategic planning and management of the eleven integrated companies making up the Holdings.
+He has won several local and international recognitions and awards for innovation, entrepreneurship, commitment to growth and, philanthropy.

 In September 2012, he became the youngest person to be awarded the Chartered Institute of Marketing Ghana (CIMG) Marketing Man of the Year for 2011.
 One of his products, a Rlg phone, was also adjudged product of the year 2011.